sebgl/htpc-download-box/README.md

 Also the old good Plex Home Theater is still available, in an open source version called [OpenPHT](https://github.com/RasPlex/OpenPHT).

 Personal choice: after using OpenPHT for a while I'll give Plex Media Player a try.
-I might miss the ability to live-edit subtitle offset, but sub-zero is supposed to do its job.
+I might miss the ability to live-edit subtitle offset, but Bazarr is supposed to do its job.
 We'll see.

 ### Setup Sonarr